elastic/kibana/CONTRIBUTING.md

   nvm install 0.10
   ```

-- Install grunt and bower globally (as root)
+- Install grunt and bower globally (as root if not using nvm)

   ```sh
   npm install -g grunt-cli bower